Home2 Suites by Hilton: History

 Home2 Suites by Hilton opened its first property in Fayetteville, North Carolina in February 2011.
 It opened its 50th hotel in 2015.

+In June 2020, Hilton has signed an exclusive management license agreement with Country Garden's Fanyard Hotels to introduce and develop the Home2 Suites by Hilton brand in China and planned to build more than 1,000 Home2 Suites in China.

 Design and construction

 Home2 Suites interiors and exteriors were originally designed by Cincinnati-based design, architecture and brand strategy firm FRCH Design Worldwide.
 The majority of Home2 Suites hotels will be new constructions and follow a standard layout and design model.
 Properties are constructed in less than one year and usually feature 108 suites, 56,658 total square feet of property, 4,200 sqft of community space, 323 sqft studios, 490 sqft one-bedroom suites, a four-story wood-frame construction and a building footprint of under 2 acre.